-Unknown Nobodies are a duo out of Baltimore, MD that plays like a three-piece.
+Unknown Nobodies are a garage punk duo out of Baltimore, MD that plays like a three-piece.
 Their newest release The Perplexed Sky is a story of highs and lows; of intense relationships, of bliss, delusions and the resurfacing of demons.
 Singer/songwriter Jack Murray plays with the idea of self in today’s world, examining how our own perceptions are different than how others see us.
 The Perplexed Sky was produced by J. Robbins, a prominent figure in the legendary DC music scene of the 80s and 90s, at Magpie Cage in Baltimore.
 J’s previous work includes Jawbox and Government Issue (member) as well as Clutch, Against Me!, and Jawbreaker (recording and production) among many others.
 The album is available on translucent dark purple vinyl, CD, and all digital platforms.

 The band’s live shows are a mix of noise, melody and frustration.
 As a duo, Jack uses guitars with bass parts built-in.
 This creates distinct bass and guitar sounds that feed into separate amplifiers, similar to 90’s act Local H, but with Jack’s own technique and performance.
 Drummer Korey Hershberger sets-up his kit at the front of the stage to directly engage the crowd.
 The band has played throughout the mid-Atlantic region opening for national acts such as Smile Empty Soul, Flaw, and legendary British post-punk band Skeletal Family.
 In the last year-and-a-half, they have played a number of local venues including Baltimore Soundstage, The Black Cat (DC), The Windup Space, Angel’s Rock Bar at Power Plant Live!, The Crown, Fish Head Cantina, among many others, having been invited to perform at all but a few by local and touring acts or promoters.
 They have also performed at festivals including the Liberty Musicfest in Philadelphia and the Jersey Shore Music Festival in New Jersey.